YTFGolf/rust-wiki/doc/stage-info.md

 ## Numbers
 Stage info requires the internal map and stage numbers to work.
 Unlike the selector, you can put as many leading 0s before the map and stage numbers.
 The two main ways you can find these are:

 - Looking at the stage name image below the enemy base image.
 For example, on Earthshaker this image is `[[File:Mapsn000 00 n en.png]]`.
 Therefore, you can use `n 00 000` to get Earthshaker's stage info.
-This method is not foolproof, since there are many stages which reuse images for different stages, but it's generally a good place to start.
+This method is not foolproof, since there are many pages which reuse images from different stages, but it's generally a good place to start.
 - Looking at the battlecats-db reference at the bottom of the page.
 Earthshaker's reference is `https://battlecats-db.com/stage/s00000-01.html`:
   - The first two digits are the stage type.
 You'll need to remove leading 0s, so this would give you `0`.
   - The third to fifth digits inclusive are the map number.